-Reproduction studies have been performed in rats and rabbits at doses of approximately 2-4 times the human dose and have revealed no evidence of impaired fertility or harm to the fetus due to clozapine.
-There are, however, no adequate and well-controlled studies in pregnant women.
-Because animal reproduction studies are not always predictive of human response, and in view of the desirability of keeping the administration of all drugs to a minimum during pregnancy, this drug should be used only if clearly needed.
+Reproduction studies have been performed in rats and rabbits at doses up to 0.4 and 0.9 times, respectively, the maximum recommended human dose (MRHD) of 900 mg/day on a mg/m² body surface area basis.
+The studies revealed no evidence of impaired fertility or harm to the fetus due to clozapine.
+Because animal reproduction studies are not always predictive of human response, CLOZARIL should be used during pregnancy only if clearly needed.

 Safety and effectiveness in pediatric patients have not been established.

-Orthostatic hypotension can occur with CLOZARIL treatment and tachycardia, which may be sustained, has been observed in about 25% of patients taking CLOZARIL (see BOXED WARNING, Other Adverse Cardiovascular and Respiratory Effects).
+Orthostatic hypotension and tachycardia can occur with CLOZARIL treatment [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
 Elderly patients, particularly those with compromised cardiovascular functioning, may be more susceptible to these effects.

-Also, elderly patients may be particularly susceptible to the anticholinergic effects of CLOZARIL, such as urinary retention and constipation.
-(See PRECAUTIONS, Anticholinergic Toxicity.)
+Elderly patients may be particularly susceptible to the anticholinergic effects of CLOZARIL, such as urinary retention and constipation [see WARNINGS AND PRECAUTIONS].

-Dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
-Other reported clinical experience does suggest that the prevalence of tardive dyskinesia appears to be highest among the elderly, especially elderly women.
-(See WARNINGS, Tardive Dyskinesia.)
+Carefully select CLOZARIL doses in elderly patients, taking into consideration their greater frequency of decreased hepatic, renal, or cardiac function, as well as other concomitant disease and other drug therapy.
+Clinical experience suggests that the prevalence of tardive dyskinesia appears to be highest among the elderly; especially elderly women [see WARNINGS AND PRECAUTIONS].

 Additional Clozaril Information